DataDog/datadog-api-client-java/api_docs/v1/MetricsApi.md

 Submit metrics

 The metrics end-point allows you to post time-series data that can be graphed on Datadog’s dashboards.
 The limit for compressed payloads is 3.2 megabytes (3200000), and 62 megabytes (62914560) for decompressed payloads.

-# Overhead:
-If you’re submitting metrics directly to the Datadog API without using DogStatsD, expect:
+If you’re submitting metrics directly to the Datadog API without using DogStatsD, expect

-64 bits for the timestamp 64 bits for the value 20 bytes for the metric names 50 bytes for the timeseries The full payload is approximately ~ 100 bytes.
+- 64 bits for the timestamp
+- 64 bits for the value
+- 20 bytes for the metric names
+- 50 bytes for the timeseries
+- The full payload is approximately ~ 100 bytes.
 However, with the DogStatsD API, compression is applied, which reduces the payload size.

 ### Example